timothycohen/calculator/README.txt

     can put a negative sign on both numbers operators can be switched if they are the most recent input does not allow division by 0

-todo: can put a decimal point on the second number
+    can put only one decimal point on each of the two operands rounds if necessary to 5 decimal points
-I should clean up the code with helper functions. make a function that checks if there are two operands or only one